 Admissions Criteria.
 Applicants to the program must satisfy the requirements set by the university and the Graduate School.
-In addition, students interested in the MSALS program must have two letters of recommendation and a statement of career goals either emailed to email@example.com or mailed to Heather Bradley, Texas Tech University, PO Box 45004, Lubbock, TX 79409-5004.
+Applications and supporting documentation may be emailed to firstname.lastname@example.org or mailed to Dr. Ralph Ferguson, PO Box 41030, Lubbock, TX 79409-1030.
+Please also send copies to Dr. Gad Perry at email@example.com.
 Competitive scholarships may be available.

-Joint/Dual Degrees with International Partners.
-Students admitted to MSALS program have the option of applying to the interdisciplinary joint/dual master’s degree program offered by Texas Tech and its partners: Sheffield University in the United Kingdom and Humboldt Universität zu Berlin in Germany.
+Degrees with International Partners.
+Students admitted to the MSALS program have the option of applying to the interdisciplinary master’s degree program offered by Texas Tech and its international partners.
 This program builds on the unique research expertise of each institution.
 Students accepted into this program are also accepted at one of the partner universities.
 They will spend one year at each university and then two months interning at the third institution.
 Instruction is in English, but enhancing cross-cultural competence is a goal of the program.

 For additional information, see www.iaff.ttu.edu/home/icasals or contact the International Center for Arid and Semiarid Land Studies (ICASALS), 806.742.3667.
-For academic questions, email Dr. Gad Perry (firstname.lastname@example.org); program inquiries and applications should be sent to Heather Bradley (email@example.com).
+For academic questions, email Dr. Gad Perry (firstname.lastname@example.org).
+Program inquiries and applications should also be sent to Dr. Gad Perry.

 Texas Tech University and the Texas Tech Health Sciences Center jointly offer an interdisciplinary Master of Science in Biotechnology degree designed to prepare students for a laboratory research career in biotechnology.
 In addition, the School of Law and the Graduate School offer a dual-degree program leading to the degrees of Doctor of Jurisprudence (J.D.) and Master of Science in Biotechnology.